matthewmodestino/container_workshop/README.md

 The following hands on walkthroughs are meant to enable Splunk users to experience various container concepts and Splunk product patterns seen in the wild.

-From monitoring container platforms with Splunk, to deploying Splunk in container environments, you will explore common integrations in today’s containerized environments.
-We hope it will inspire you to join the growing community of Splunkers helping shape the future of Splunk in containerized environments!

 > This content is NOT Splunk Supported configuration or meant to be production deployment guidance.
 Don't let this stop you from exploring!

 # Getting Started